Behavioral Health Partial Hospital Program

-To achieve this mission, the BHP utilizes cognitive behavioral therapy (CBT) approaches (including dialectical behavioral therapy (DBT) skills) for a wide range of conditions such as mood and anxiety disorders, depression, personality disorders, bipolar disorder, and substance use disorders.
+To achieve this mission, the BHP utilizes cognitive behavioral therapy (CBT) approaches (including dialectical behavior therapy (DBT) skills) for a wide range of conditions such as mood and anxiety disorders, depression, personality disorders, bipolar disorder, and substance use disorders.

 BHP is useful as a step-down transition from acute inpatient care or as an alternative to inpatient treatment.

 Our behavioral therapy approach provides comprehensive, skills-based treatment aimed at stabilizing patients, improving functioning, and preparing for return to outpatient treatment.

 On a typical day, patients have the opportunity to attend five different skills groups.
 A sample schedule often starts with progress monitoring followed by three morning groups and two afternoon groups, with a wrap-up group at the end of each day.
 Patients also usually have at least one individual meeting each day with one of their treatment team members.

 BHP’s therapy model emphasizes patient education as well as core CBT, DBT, and life skills.
 Examples of core skills include: